Intercultural Capacity Building Grants

-- Proposal Submission: Appropriate ATA citation (and active links) should be applied to data sources, supportive research discourse, and best practice programs.
-The Office of the Vice Provost (Indigenous Engagement) will acknowledge receipt of proposals via email by July 15, 2020.
+- Proposal Submission: Applicants must submit the application form by 11:59pm on June 1, 2021.
+Appropriate ATA citation (and active links) should be applied data sources, supportive research discourse, and best practice programs.
+The Office of the Vice Provost (Indigenous Engagement) will acknowledge receipt of proposals via email by June 15, 2021.

 - Rights and Permissions: Activity or annual reports may be shared for reporting purposes both internally and externally in relation to the Indigenous Strategy, ii’ taa’poh’to’p.

 - Copyright: Any submitted material must comply with University of Calgary copyright regulations.
 This includes videos, images, music etc. Please visit http://library.ucalgary.ca/copyright for more information regarding compliance procedures.